streembit/streembitui/README.md

 $ npm install
 ```

+The Streembit UI application uses the jspm module loader.
 Please refer to the [jspm.md](jspm.md) readme file which explains installing and configuring jspm.

 Once jspm is configured enter
 ```bash